vrnavi/0ccult/content/dishwasher/commands.md

 ### Reminders

 `remind` [time] [text]<br>
-Reminds you about something in Direct messages.<br>
+Reminds you about something in Direct Messages.<br>
-Use "number thsen unit" format, such as *5s*, which is the minimum.
+Use "number then unit" format, such as *5s*, which is the minimum.

 `reminders`<br>
 Lists your reminders.